Simon-Brandt/MarkdownTools/README.md

 When working with Git repositories, it may not be convenient to always have to re-run the Markdown Tools scripts by hand.
 Thus, using the provided sample [`pre-commit`](.hooks/pre-commit) file, you can run the scripts *via* a pre-commit hook anytime you create commits.
 Just copy or symlink `pre-commit` to `.git/hooks` in your Git repository, and before the actual commit happens, the Markdown Tools will run over any Markdown file (with `.md` filename extension, change as appropriate) in the current staging level.

-After in-place modification, the Markdown files get staged, again, before committing them with the added or modified TOC, included file, or section splitting.
+After in-place modification, the Markdown files get staged, again, before committing them with the added or modified TOC, added caption, included file, or section splitting.
 This means that both your changes and the ones from the Markdown Tools will be included in the same commit.

-Note that for simplicity, the sample hook also stages all other modifications within the Markdown file, so you can't change multiple locations prior committing them sequentially&mdash;they would be staged for commit all at once.
+Note that for simplicity, the sample hook also stages all other modifications within the Markdown file, so you can't change multiple locations within the file prior committing them sequentially&mdash;they would be staged for commit all at once.